skin2007/PROJECT-Erg-Calculator/README.md

 # PROJECT-Erg-Calculator

-Erg Calculator utile per calcolare e gestire i tempi per i canottieri
+*SHORT DESCRIPTION:*
+Erg Calculator useful for calculating and managing times for rowers